carbontwelve/stock-market-neural-network/README.md

 # stock-market-neural-network
 A tinker toy for "forecasting" the next hour on the stock market.
+Please be advised this is a toy project and probably does not work.
+Nobody can tell the future, even a computer, the best this is good for is identifying trends over a predefined time window based upon a previous time window.

 # Usage